bghira/SimpleTuner/OPTIONS.md

   --minimum_image_size MINIMUM_IMAGE_SIZE
                         The minimum resolution for both sides of input images.
                         If --delete_unwanted_images is set, images smaller
                         than this will be DELETED.
+The default value is None, which means no minimum resolution is enforced.
+If this option is not provided, it is possible that images will be destructively upsampled, harming model
+                        performance.
-  --crop                Whether to center crop the input images to the
+  --crop CROP           Whether to crop the input images to the resolution.
+If
-                        resolution.
-If not set, the images will be randomly cropped.
-The images will be resized to the resolution first before cropping.
+                        not set, the images will be downsampled instead.
+When cropping is enabled, the images will not be resized before cropping.
 If training SDXL, the VAE cache and aspect bucket cache will need to be (re)built so they include crop coordinates.
+  --crop_style {center,centre,corner,random}
+                        When --crop is provided, a crop style may be defined that designates which part of an image to crop to.
+The old behaviour was to crop to the lower right corner, but this isn't always ideal for training.
+The default is 'random', which will locate a random segment of the image matching the given resolution.
+  --crop_aspect {square,preserve}
+                        When --crop is supplied, the default behaviour is to crop to square images, which greatly simplifies aspect bucketing.
+However, --crop_aspect may be set to 'preserve', which will crop based on the --resolution_type value.
+If --resolution_type=area,
+                        the crop will be equal to the target pixel area.
+If --resolution_type=pixel, the crop will have the
+                        smaller edge equal to the value of --resolution.
   --train_text_encoder  (SD 2.x only) Whether to train the text encoder.
 If
                         set, the text encoder should be float32 precision.
   --train_batch_size TRAIN_BATCH_SIZE